 Wheelers, dealers, and people with connections who think collaboratively tend to fit well in the Sponsorship Committee.

-The Events Committee is responsible for the nuts, bolts, bells, and whistles of our in-the-flesh programs, including (but not limited to) luncheons, mixers, conferences and career fairs.
+Logistics is responsible for the nuts, bolts, bells, and whistles of our in-the-flesh programs, including (but not limited to) luncheons, mixers, conferences and career fairs.
 They coordinate venues, food & drink, audio-visual, registration, table arrangements, and everything else that enriches the experience for our participants.

 People who like the night life, love people, know a lot of good places to eat and have great taste are a great fit for the Events Committee.